enaburekhan/Telegram_Inspirational_Bot/README.md

 - Create the bot.rb, inspire.rb and joke.rb file inside the lib directory.
 - create the executional file called main.rb inside the bin directory
 - run ruby bin/main.rb
-- Navigate to your telegram account and find inspiration.bot
+- Navigate to your telegram account and search **inspiration.bot** or;
+- using this link: http://t.me/ricnic_bot, you can navigate to the **inspiration.bot**
 - Press the /start to follow the steps given
+- Press control C on terminal to end the program

 **How to Test the Methods In the Classes**

 - Install Rspec gem in your system.
 To do this:
 - Open Command Prompt or Terminal and run:
-   - rspec --init in the project directory
+   - Rspec --init in the project directory
-   - create the telegram_bot_spec.rb file
+   - Create the telegram_bot_spec.rb file
-   - run rspec
+   - Run rspec

 ## Author